Livelihood Is Good.

 While working in Human Resources as a recruiter in New York City, I’ve seen many different economic changes.
 Some years the applicant can get any job, any time, and request the highest pay possible.
 We call that an “Employee’s Market.”
 In that scenario the employer is forced to pay a much higher wage and sometimes does not hire anyone, leaving the position unfilled.
 On the contrary, in the past 7 to 10 years, it has been an “Employer’s Market,” where the employer calls the shots.
 Since most people need to work, in an employer’s market, they would take less of a salary than they would normally have earned in an earlier year, since the alternative would be for them to be unemployed.
 In that scenario sometimes a person loses hope in finding a job and stays unemployed.
 I believe that it is unhealthy for a person not to be working, and an employer not to be hiring, if there are capable people to work and jobs to fill.
 Therefore I’ve created the tools necessary for both employers and job seekers to benefit in the hiring process on site or off site, nationwide.
 Both employers and job seekers deserve to pay and receive a fair wage, regardless of economic changes.
-Furthermore, qualified jobseekers with disabilities that, not only have a much harder time securing a job, but also at the standard market rate, should be able to collect a fair wage by using the tools we’ve created to get hired.
-Informed employers as well will use these tools to hire qualified workers who are challenged or disabled, at a fair wage regardless of job seeker’s disabilities.
+Furthermore, people with disabilities who are now being taken advantage of, should be able to collect a fair wage by using the tools we’ve created to get hired.
+Informed employers as well will use these tools to hire qualified disabled or challenged personnel at a fair wage, regardless of job seeker’s disabilities.

 Being in the Human Resources Industry, I truly understand the dynamics of the job market, I can better assist you in finding a job.
-Our Chief Strategist and advisor, Joseph Elliot Hakim and I created the tools to give you a better chance of being interviewed, and ultimately hired.
+My Chief Operating Officer Joseph Elliot and I created the tools giving you a better chance to be interviewed, and ultimately hired.
 With my vast knowledge of placing many different types of employees in diverse industries, I’ve noticed that the human interaction between the employer and the Job seeker played a major role, as to the result of the interview.
-One of the criteria for being a successful placement counselor is to have excellent relationship skills, both with interviewing a potential employee, and understanding the employer’s needs in order to make the match.
+One of the criteria for being a successful placement counselor is to have excellent relationship skills, both with interviewing a potential employee, and understanding the employers needs in order to make the match.
 Furthermore, the more information gathered by both parties, would give them a better chance for optimal success resulting in an offer made, and accepted.
 Most notably, the simple fact is that without an interview, you will not get hired.
 It might seem obvious that you need to be interviewed, but the process of looking for a job should always result in getting interviewed.
-Regardless of the job seekers perception of the perfect scenario for a job position, don’t allow distractions such as your perceived salary or title to prevent you from being interviewed.
-Interviews are paramount, since by showcasing yourself, other job opportunities that you didn’t know existed can present themselves.
+Regardless of the job seekers perception of the perfect scenario for a job position, don’t allow distractions such as your perceived salary or title to prevent you from going on an interview.
+Interviews are paramount, since there are different scenarios that can only benefit you, and you can never lose.